Delicious home-cooked meals are easier with the French Pantry Checklist: a guide to stocking your pantry with quality ingredients used in France.

 So you don’t need a technically complicated recipe for a great meal – you’re not going to make it after a long day anyway,

-The ingredients on the Checklist provide the building blocks for home cooking to deliver great taste and health benefits with easy execution.
+The ingredients on the Pantry Checklist provide the building blocks for home cooking to deliver great taste and health benefits with easy execution.
 You won’t need to turn to unhealthy take-out food or restaurants as default options when you’re too tired to cook.
 When those choices become the default solution to the “I-don’t-feel-like cooking-tonight” dilemma you’ll get a bad deal financially and healthwise, as I discuss here…

-Not complicated: these high Quality French ingredients are ready in your pantry
+These high-quality French ingredients are ready in your pantry

 I also list a variety of